 - Celery keeps white cabbage butterfly away as they don't like the smell of it.
 Celery is a great companion for brassicas and beans, plant one celery plant to every six plants.

 - Grow carrots and leeks together.
 Both have strong scents that drive away each other’s pests.

 - Asparagus, basil, carrots, celery and parsley are ideal companion plants for tomatoes to help each other grow.
 Tomatoes are also compatible with chives and onion.

 - Nitrogen fixing peas and beans improve soil fertility.
 Plant brassicas and sweetcorn where beans have been growing the previous season.

 - Sweetcorn does well planted with potatoes, peas, beans and squash.

 Plant vegetables in Tui Vegetable Mix, a high quality natural-based planting mix containing the right blend of nutrients to provide your veges with the best possible start and sustained growth throughout the season.
-Fertilise every four weeks during key growth periods with Tui Vegetable Food, a rich formulation of fertilisers including dolomite, blood and bone and sheep manure dust designed to encourage healthy vegetable growth.
+Fertilise every four weeks during key growth periods with Tui Vegetable Food, a rich formulation of fertilisers including dolomite, blood and bone and powdered sheep manure designed to encourage healthy vegetable growth and improve soil structure.

-- Make sure companions are planted at the same time as your edible crops in order to prevent insects from taking over the vegetable patch.
+- Make sure companions are planted at the same time as your edible crops to prevent insects from taking over the vege patch.